somahargitai/somahargitai/README.md

 With a multifaceted skill set that spans technical development, design principles, educational proficiency, and team management, I'm excited about the opportunities to contribute to innovative projects and collaborate with forward-thinking teams.

-- 🌱 I'm currently learning: Getting the maximum out of AI agents, machine learning for image recognition problems, CI/CD, cloud computing, German language, system design, product management, Augmented Reality development with Unity
+- 🌱 I'm currently learning: Getting the maximum out of AI agents, machine learning for image recognition problems, CI/CD, cloud computing, German language, system design, product management, Augmented Reality development with Unity.
+I really believe in learning from free resources, using AI assistants, structuring the process by learning paths.
+[Here are some.](https://github.com/kamranahmedse/developer-roadmap?tab=readme-ov-file)

 - 💡 I love innovation and new technologies.
 - 🎯 I'm focusing on building new projects from scratch
 - 🤝 I'm looking for help on typography and vector graphics problems: train models on typeface recognition, recognizing layout patterns, creating new typefaces with code, analyzing type shapes with code to identify characteristics.